piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 (New York: Praeger, 1989).

-[^nota93]: *ed.* Bernadette Schell and John Dodge, *The Hacking of America—Who’s Doing it.
+[^nota93]: *ed.* Bernadette Schell and John Dodge, *The Hacking of America—Who's Doing it.
 Why, and How* (London: Quorum Books, 2002), 117.

 [^nota94]: Andrew Ross, *Strange Weather—Culture, Science, and Technology in the Age of Limits* (London: Verso, 1991), 92, en cursiva